core-wg/yang-cbor/draft-veillette-core-cool-latest.md

 ~~~~
 WARNING
-This section require more works to address the following issues:
+This section requires more works to address the following identified issues:

 * Retrieval of past events (e.g. start-time, stop-time)
 * Retrieval of specific events (e.g. filter)
 * Configuration persistence
 * Configuration of by a third entity (configuration tool)
 * Support of multicast
+* Event congestion-avoidance
-* Events congestion
+* Transfer reliability

 The current solution based on the observe CoAP option can be augmented
 or completely replaced by a future version of this draft.